Non-ergodicity in open quantum systems through quantum feedback: An optical cavity with quantum feedback

+To determine whether a quantum system is Ergodic or not, we need to compare the dynamics of its ensemble averages with the dynamics of its individual quantum trajectories.
+As an example, we now have a closer look at the experimental setup which is shown in Fig.~\ref{Setup2} and consists of an optical cavity inside an instantaneous quantum feedback loop.
+For many of the following calculations, it is advantageous to move into an interaction picture with respect to the free cavity Hamiltonian $H_0 = \hbar \omega_{\rm cav} \, c^\dagger c$.
+When doing so, we denote state vectors and operators with a subscript ``I." When using the Schr\"odinger picture, state vectors and operators are subscripted with ``S." Here $\omega_{\rm cav} $ is the cavity photon frequency and $c$ denotes the usual cavity photon annihilation operator with $[c,c^\dagger] = 1$.

+In the following, we assume that the detection of a photon triggers a very short-time pulse from a laser resonant with the cavity frequency.
+If this pulse is always taken from the same laser field, it displaces the field inside the cavity such that the state vector $|\psi_{\rm I}(t) \rangle$ of the cavity in the interaction picture changes into $D(\beta) \, |\psi_{\rm I}(t) \rangle$ where

+and where $\beta$ is a complex number that characterises the strength of the feedback pulse.
+For simplicity, we assume here that the laser pulse is so strong and short relative to the cavity decay rate $\kappa$ that its effect can be considered instantaneous.
+In the Schr\"odinger picture, the displacement operator is transformed in the standard way by acting the inverse of the time evolution of the free Hamiltonian $H_0$ upon it.
+The result of this is that $\beta$ becomes time dependent and the state vector $|\psi_{\rm S}(t) \rangle$ changes into $D(\beta_{\rm S}(t)) \, |\psi_{\rm S}(t) \rangle$ with

+In other words, we assume here that every feedback pulse is generated by a laser pulse with exactly the same (complex) Rabi frequency.

+As mentioned already above, the dynamics of the density matrix $\rho_{\rm I} $ of the cavity in the interaction picture is given by a master equation.
+In standard form, this equation equals \cite{PRA}

+where $\eta$ is the relevant detector efficiency.
+Hence the emission of a photon is registered and triggers a quantum feedback pulse with probability $\eta$.
+Moreover, $1-\eta$ is the probability of an emitted photon leaving the system undetected.
+The first term in Eq.~(\ref{Cavity master equation feedback0}) models the dynamics of the sub-ensemble without photon emission, while the second and the third term model the dynamics of sub-ensembles with an emission at $t$.

-First we have a closer look at the dynamics of the cavity field under the condition of no photon emission.
-In the interaction picture with respect to $H_0 = H_{\rm S}$, the resonator evolves with the conditional time evolution operator
+To predict all possible individual quantum trajectories, we need to unravel Eq.~(\ref{Cavity master equation feedback0}) in a physically meaningful way \cite{Reset,Molmer,Carmichael}.
+Doing so, we find that under the condition of no photon emission in $(0,t)$, the initial state $|\psi_{\rm I} (0) \rangle$ of the cavity field in the interaction picture evolves with the non-Hermitian conditional Hamiltonian \cite{PRA}